-WASHINGTON, D.C. — A judge in the U.S. Court of Appeals for Veterans Claims on Feb.
-16 set aside and remanded a ruling of the Board of Veterans Appeals that denied a veteran’s claim for benefits related to Gulf War Syndrome (GWS), concluding that the board’s conclusion was “clearly erroneous” (Tammy Chambers v.
-David J. Shulkin, No. 17-242.
-U.S. App., Vet.
-Clms.; 2018 U.S. App.
+WASHINGTON, D.C. — A federal judge in the U.S. Court of Appeals for Veterans Claims on Dec.
+11 affirmed a decision by the Board of Veterans Appeals that denied a claim for benefits made by the widow of a veteran who contended that he was injured by exposure to Agent Orange (Sandra Huffines v.
+Robert L. Wilkie, No. 17-2848, U.S. App., Vet.
+Clms., 2018 U.S. App.
 Vet.
-Claims LEXIS 174).
+Claims LEXIS 1643).

 GREENVILLE, Miss. — The companies being sued for groundwater contamination as a result of chemicals released from their manufacturing plants on Nov.
 28 filed a brief in Mississippi federal court contending that the court should deny the plaintiffs’ motion to disqualify the defendants’ counsel because the plaintiffs make “misleading and irrelevant allegations” (Joe E. Sledge, et al. v.
 Meritor Inc., et al., No. 16-CV-053, N.D.
 Miss.).

 MILWAUKEE — E.I. du Pont de Nemours & Co. on Dec.
 4 filed a brief in Wisconsin federal court contending that the expert relied upon by plaintiffs who have sued the former makers of lead-based paint alleging injuries provides opinions that are “unreliable and irrelevant, and should therefore be excluded” (Glenn Burton v.
 American Cyanamid, et al., No. 07-0303, E.D.
 Wis.).